Medical data, cybercriminals' holy grail, now espionage target

 Other security researchers agreed this kind of attack was becoming more common.

-Billy Rios, founder of security company Laconicly, said he had found infected systems while working with several healthcare organizations.
+Billy Rios, founder of security company Laconicly, said he had found infected systems while working with several healthcare organisations.
 "Clinical software is riddled with security vulnerabilities," he said.

-A survey by think-tank the Ponemon Institute issued last month said that more than 90 percent of healthcare organizations surveyed had lost data, most of it to hackers.